JDACS4C-IMPROVE/tCNNS-Project/README.md

 Twin convolutional neural network for drugs in SMILES format.

 **tCNNS** is a single-drug response prediction model that uses drug and genomic features.

 This model has been curated as a part of the [_IMPROVE Project_](https://github.com/JDACS4C-IMPROVE).
 The original code can be found [here](https://github.com/Lowpassfilter/tCNNS-Project).
+See [Reference](README.md/Reference) for the original paper.

 ## TODO